 Everything that has weight or mass and takes up space is called matter.
 Matter is the “stuff” in our world.
 Reach out and touch the nearest piece of furniture.
 That is matter.
-So are the clothes you are wearing, your hair on your head, and the air you are breathing.
-When we learn about matter, we are learning about chemistry.
-Matter can be broken down into the very smallest pieces to learn what makes it what it is.
-Let's take a look…
+So are the clothes you are wearing, the hair on your head, and the air you are breathing.
+Everything that you can touch, see, feel and smell — everything on Earth and even in the universe beyond — is made of matter.

 All matter is made of small particles known as atoms.
-They are what make up the air, the water, our bodies, food, trees, cars, even the computer from which you are viewing this web site.
+Atoms are the basic building blocks of matter; they make up the air, the water, our bodies, food, trees, cars, and even the computer on which you are viewing this website.
 Atoms are so small that you cannot see them.
-But, in the period at the end of this sentence, there are billions of atoms.
+But in the period at the end of this sentence, there are billions of atoms.

 Physical changes only affect the way that matter looks or feels.
 A physical change does not affect the chemical makeup of the object.

+Chemical changes happen when changes are made to matter at the molecular level.
+Bonds between atoms are broken and new kinds of molecules are created.
+A chemical change creates a new substance that wasn't there before.
+When a chemical change happens, it is possible that you will see a change in color or odor, or you may find that heat, light, bubbles, fizzing, flames, or gases are given off.
 When you strike a match, for example, there is a sound of fizzing, there is heat, and there is a strong smell as gases are given off.
 These are signs that a chemical change has happened.
-You've actually created a new chemical.
+You've actually created a new substance.

 Acids and Bases